containers/toolbox/CONTRIBUTING.md

   - If the issue is already reported and is marked as **OPEN**, comment on it and if possible and needed, share info about the issue just as if you were submitting a new issue
-  - If the issue is marked as **CLOSED**, check if your version of Toolbox is up-to-date or if there are some steps, described in the closed issue, that you should follow.
+  - If the issue is marked as **CLOSED**, check if your version of Toolbx is up-to-date or if there are some steps, described in the closed issue, that you should follow.
 If you are still experiencing the issue, please file a new issue